-Mean body weights of 18 mg/kg males and females were less than those of the vehicle controls after week 37; the body weights were 94% and 91% those of the vehicle controls in 18 mg/kg males and females, respectively, at
+Mean body weights of 18 mg/kg males and females were less than those of the vehicle controls after week 37; the body weights were 94% and 91% those of the vehicle controls in 18 mg/kg males and females, respectively, at the end of the study (Tables 7 and 8 and Figure 3).
+Irritation at the site of application was reported in 98% to 100% of males and females administered 6 or 18 mg/kg.

-TABLE 7 Mean Body Weights and Survival of Male Rats in the 2-Year Dermal Study of 1,2-Dibromo-2,4-dicyanobutane
+TABLE 7Mean Body Weights and Survival of Male Rats in the 2-Year Dermal Studyof 1,2-Dibromo-2,4-dicyanobutane